Christopher Mann, Colonel, USAFCommander, AFROTC Detachment 770

 AS2090 The Evolution of Air and Space Power

-After completing pilot training at Laughlin AFB, Texas, Colonel Mann was assigned to Robins AFB, Georgia, where he flew numerous missions in support of several military operations.
-In 1996, he was selected to attend the Air Force Intern Program at the Pentagon, Washington DC.
-In the succeeding years, he served as a flight commander, executive officer, and evaluator pilot.
-In 2001, he was selected for Air Mobility Command’s Phoenix REACH program and was assigned to Charleston AFB as C-17A instructor pilot and Chief, Wing Operations Plans, where he flew combat sorties in support of Operations ENDURING FREEDOM and IRAQI FREEDOM.
-In 2011, he was named as the Air Force Institute of Technology (AFIT) Associate Dean for Students and was responsible for the professional and academic development of 800 graduate students assigned to AFIT as well as 2,600 graduate and continuing education students assigned to more than 300 civilian institutions worldwide.
-Prior to assuming duties at Clemson University, he completed a two-year assignment as the Vice Commander of the 319th Air Base Wing, North Dakota.
+After completing undergraduate pilot training at Laughlin AFB, Texas, Colonel Mann was assigned to Robins AFB, Georgia, as KC-135R Pilot where he flew numerous missions in support of Operations DENY FLIGHT, DELIBERATE FORCE, PROVIDE COMFORT, and NORTHERN WATCH.
+In 1996, he was selected to attend the Air Force Intern Program at the Pentagon, Washington, DC, where he held positions on the Air Staff and the staff of the Secretary of Defense.
+In 1998, he was assigned to McConnell AFB, Kansas, where he flew missions in support of Operation ALLIED FORCE and served as a flight commander, executive officer, and KC-135R evaluator pilot.
+In 2001, he was selected for AMC’s Phoenix REACH program and was assigned to Charleston AFB as a C-17A instructor pilot and Chief, Wing Operations Plans, where he flew combat sorties in support of Operations ENDURING FREEDOM and IRAQI FREEDOM.
+In 2003, he was assigned to Scott AFB, Illinois, as the Assistant Executive Officer to the Commander, Air Mobility Command.
+In 2004, he began Ph.D. studies at the Air Force Institute of Technology (AFIT), Wright-Patterson AFB, Ohio, until his assignment to Charleston AFB as Director of Operations, 14th Airlift Squadron and, later, Commander, 16th Airlift Squadron.
+He was selected as an Air Force Technical Fellow to Oak Ridge National Laboratory in 2010 and served as the AFIT Associate Dean of Students from 2011 – 2012.
+In 2012, he assumed duties as the Vice Wing Commander at Grand Forks AFB ND until his current assignment to Clemson University in 2014.

 Colonel Mann's research interests include wireless sensor networks, robust GPS, non-GPS precision navigation, remotely piloted aircraft, and autonomous systems.